benjaminsattler/os-window-mono/packages/os-window-pages/README.md

 ## Development

-For dependency management this project uses `yarn` in combination with `nx`, so the command for installing dependencies is just
+For dependency management this project uses `yarn`.
+The command for installing dependencies is just

 ```shell
 > yarn